 1) We build affordable and accessible at-home smart hardware (Nailbot) that decorates fingernails.
 The hardware is accompanied by a mobile art marketplace that complements the Nailbot printing experience where users can create, share, and eventually sell their designs!

-2) Our community is primarily composed of Gen Z young women who are the heaviest users of DIY nail cosmetics.
+2) Our community is primarily composed of Gen Z & Gen A young women who are the heaviest users of DIY nail cosmetics.
 Nailbot is not only a beauty tool but also a gateway for STEAM engagement as our community designs digital art and learns how Nailbot was made.
 We have a unique and privileged opportunity to engage and co-create with these dynamic cultural agents who are makers, artists, hackers, and coders.

 3) We picked “nail” as our first creativity category because it is playful, artistic, and social.
 Our product and platform vision to build and power interactive creative printers and robots that extend beyond the $15B nail industry to other maker markets like henna, tattoo, and craft.